Home

 Snowman Crafts

-You should begin by telling your preschool kids that Snowman is not really in the original Christmas story found in the Bible.
+It would be good to begin by telling your preschool kids that Snowman is not really in the original Christmas story found in the Bible.
 Snowman has become part of the Christmas season because most people associate Winter with Christmas.
 But look around the world, the month of December may not be winter in many other countries.

 Yet, all over the world people still associate Christmas with winter.
 In places where there are no snow, people would use Frosty sprays to cover their window panes with pretend snow.
 Kids would make snowman - not out of snow but with papers, cotton and foam balls...etc